November 11, 2022

 Proof of Work (PoW) is the consensus mechanism (see our July 22 Lingo here) used by the Bitcoin blockchain (among others).
 PoW blockchains are secured and transactions on them are verified by network participants—called miners—that compete to be the first to solve a mathematical puzzle.
 The miner that completes the puzzle first adds the newest batch of data or transactions to the blockchain.
 Miners are incentivized to participate in this system with a reward of new cryptocurrency for the miner that is the first to solve each puzzle and accurately validate the new data (corresponding to each transaction being validated on the network).
 PoW requires a large amount of computer processing power and the energy required to power those processes is one source of criticism of PoW consensus mechanisms.

-Writings on the Wall, Translating ‘Crypto’ Terms with Mayer Brown
+Writing on the Wall, Translating ‘Crypto’ Terms with Mayer Brown

-From Airdrop to Wrapped Token, our illustrated glossary, “Writings on the Wall, Translating Securities with Mayer Brown,” has been updated with additional digital assets and cryptocurrency terms.
+From Airdrop to Wrapped Token, our illustrated glossary, “Writing on the Wall, Translating Securities with Mayer Brown,” has been updated with additional digital assets and cryptocurrency terms.
 Check out our “featured” list for the crypto terms and the full list of terms.

 Digital Assets Download